 The forward-looking information in this MD&A contain statements in respect of estimated revenues.
 The Company and its management believe that the estimated revenues are reasonable as of the date hereof and are based on management's current views, strategies, expectations, assumptions and forecasts, and have been calculated using accounting policies that are generally consistent with the Company's current accounting policies.
 These estimates are considered financial outlooks under applicable securities legislation.
 These estimates and any other financial outlooks or future-oriented financial information included herein have been approved by management of the Company as of the date hereof.
-Such financial outlooks or future-oriented financial information are provided for the purposes of presenting information about management's current expectations and goals relating to the sales agreements described in the "Corporate Highlights and Events" section of this MD&A and other previously announced Focus sales agreements and the future business of the Company.
 The Company disclaims any intention or obligation to update or revise any future-oriented financial information, whether as a result of new information, future events or otherwise, except as required by securities legislation.
-Readers are cautioned that actual results may vary materially as a result of a number of risks, uncertainties, and other risks detailed from time to time in the publicly filed disclosure documents of the Company.
+Readers are cautioned that actual results may vary materially as a result of a number of risks, uncertainties, and other factors, many of which are beyond the Group's control.
+See the risks and uncertainties discussed in the "Risk Factors" section and elsewhere in this MD&A and other risks detailed from time to time in the publicly filed disclosure documents of the Company.